hernandesmacedo/process-scheduler/README.md

 # process-scheduler
 A python algorithm to simulate a operating system process scheduler.
-Priority lists and Round-Robin rules are used.
+Priority queue and Round-Robin rules are used.